 Deciding whether you want, or even need, someone to represent you with your claim before VA is a big decision.
 Many veterans are very weary of putting their livelihood in someone else's hands they hardly know, and many veterans have simply had a bad experience with someone previously representing them and their claim before VA.
 Finding competent representation, either through one of the veterans' service organizations, an accredited individual called a "Claims Agent" (as my self), or an accredited attorney, can be a daunting task in and of itself.

-There are three ways a veteran can seek representation before VA; through one of the many service organizations such as the VFW, American Legion, AMVETS etc..., through an accredited Attorney, or through an accredited individual (known as a "claims agent" within VA).
+There are three ways a veteran can seek representation before VA; through one of the many service organizations such as the VFW, American Legion, DAV etc..., through an accredited Attorney, or through an accredited individual known as a "claims agent" within VA.

 I am an accredited "claims agent."
 Whether it's an initial claim for service-connected disability, pension, or some other type of benefit, or an appeal all the way to the BVA in Washington, D.C.
-I'll represent a veteran regardless of where they are in the claims stage.
+I can represent a veteran regardless of where they are in the claims stage.

 In order for me to represent you before VA, we both need to sign VAF 21-22a.
 This form is the only form of power of attorney VA recognizes for individual representation.
 Any other form of power of attorney, regardless of the issuing authority, is not valid for VA purposes.